-The Shire will do this by;
+The Shire will do this by:

-- the insertion of indigenous business, aboriginal employment and SoHC local content objectives in Requests for Tender (RFT) and Requests for Quote (RFQ) documentation, as part of the Shire's "best value" approach to procurement; - With each RFT and RFQ an appropriate selection criteria weighting will be applied for the IBA criteria and this weighting will in all cases not be less than 25%. - To achieve this, the Shire will require changes to the RFT (tender) and RFQ (quote) documentation and assessment.
-In each case, suppliers will need to provide information in relation to their Indigenous Advancement commitment. - The Shire will confirm via additional research, suppliers organisational and employment make-up and indigenous Advancement commitment in preparation for the RFT or RFQ assessment; - when considering procurement plans, the identification of indigenous businesses and other indigenous suppliers that meet SoHC procurement criteria, will be listed and approached with encouragement to supply; - in comparing procurement supplier options, the Shire will use a matrix of priorities, and target suppliers that clearly prioritise aboriginal ownership, advancement, employment, training and development within their own organisations.
-To do this, the Shire must conduct additional research into the suppliers organisational and employment make-up.
+- The insertion of indigenous business, aboriginal employment and SoHC local content objectives in procurement documents, procurement portals, Requests for Tender (RFT) and Requests for Quote (RFQ)documentation, as part of the Shire's "best value" approach to procurement. - With each procurement, RFT and RFQ an appropriate selection criteria weighting will be applied for the IBA criteria, and this weighting will in all cases not be less than 25%. - To achieve this, the Shire will require changes to the procurement, RFT (tender) and RFQ (quote) documentation and assessment.
+In each case, suppliers will need to provide information in relation to their Indigenous Advancement commitment. - The Shire will confirm via additional research, suppliers organisational and employment make-up and indigenous Advancement commitment in preparation for the RFT or RFQ assessment. - When considering procurement plans, the identification of indigenous businesses and other indigenous suppliers that meet SoHC procurement criteria, will be listedand approached with encouragement to supply.

+In comparing procurement supplier options, the Shire will use a matrix ofpriorities, and target suppliers that clearly prioritise aboriginal ownership, advancement, employment, training and development within their own organisations.

+To do this, the Shire must conduct additional research into the supplier's organisational make-up.

-• Developing cost reporting centres that can identify the expenditure of the Shire in the A1 to C3 format, then actively pursuing how internal changes can shift expenditure patterns towards an A1 result.
+Developing cost reporting centres that can identify the expenditure of the Shire inthe A1 to C3 format, then actively pursuing how internal changes can shift expenditure patterns towards an A1 result.